open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 ```

 The example below shows how `acme.db` provides a library of context and
-functions for use with @rule statements.
-The `@extern` decorator is equivalent
+functions for use with rules.
+The `@extern` decorator is equivalent to a
-to a forward declaration, both to serve as documentation for what exists, but
+forward declaration, both to serve as documentation for what exists, but
 also to be consumed during type-checking to ensure the system context and
-function hooks are being used correctly within @rule statements.
+function hooks are being used correctly within rules.

 ```
 package acme.db;